magiclabs/magic-nft-template/frontend/README.md

 - `NEXT_PUBLIC_CONTRACT_ADDRESS` - the address of the NFT contract you want the site to use for minting NFTs.
-You can use ours (`0xf4759a2bf9a8b6dc8318efc53e6e27b452c42310`) for testing on the Sepolia testnet if you'd like, but eventually you should replace it with your own contract address.
+You can use ours (`0xf4759a2bf9a8b6dc8318efc53e6e27b452c42310`) for testing on the Sepolia testnet if you'd like, but eventually, you should replace it with your own contract address.

 With the environment variables set, you can run the development server: